Scroll to top

 Week’s Focus

-Modern Atlantic and European cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Modern conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Modern Atlantic and European arts and humanities.
-Lecture and seminar, with attention to James Joyce, Ulysses, IV-IX (1922) and William Faulkner, As I Lay Dying (1930).
+Modern conversations in arts and humanities.
+Lecture and seminar, with attention to Fyodor Dostoevsky, Crime and Punishment (1866).

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to above assigned, Friedrich Nietzsche, Selected Writings (1872-1888), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, John Stuart Mill, On Liberty (1859), along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, economics, and politics.
-Lecture and seminar, with attention to above assigned, Karl Marx and Friedrich Engels, Selected Writings (1843-1894), Vladimir Lenin, Imperialism, the Highest Stage of Capitalism (1917) and Antonio Gramsci, Prison Notebooks (1929-1935), along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, Karl Marx and Friedrich Engels, Selected Writings (1843-1894) and Vladimir Lenin, Imperialism, the Highest Stage of Capitalism (1917), along with associated studies.

 Thursday, Natural Sciences